duritong/puppet-trocla/README.md

 If you want to do your own very custom setup, you should look into the other classes.

+## Functions

+### trocla

+Usage:

+    trocla(KEY, FORMAT, [optional options])

+This is the main function you will use.
+This is similar to a

+    trocla create foo FORMAT

+on the cli.
+This means, that *if* a password for this key and format exists, it will return this one, otherwise will create one automatically and return the generated password.
+So you might want to do something like:

+    user{'foobar':
+      password => trocla('user_foobar','plain')
+    }

+If you want to pass down encrypted passwords, you might use:

+    user{'foobar':
+      password => trocla('user_foobar','sha512crypt')
+    }

+As descriped further in trocla's docs.

+The optional options, can be used to pass options to the format, like overriding the default length for passwords that are being created:

+    user{'foobar':
+      password => trocla('user_foobar','sha512crypt','length: 32')
+    }

+### trocla_get

+Usage:

+    trocla_get(KEY, FORMAT)

+This will return the value of the passed key and format.
+If nothing is found an error will be raised.
+This is interesting if you want do not want to autogenerate a password and rather be sure that it's already existing in trocla's database.

+### trocla_set

+Usage:

+    trocla_set(KEY, FORMAT,PASSWORD)

+This will set the passed password for the key/format pair and return it as well.
+This is mainly interesting if you want to migrate existing manifests with plenty of passwords in it to trocla.

 ## Other classes

 ### trocla::config